quiet branches labs

 moving down

-de-escalation requires a named gate event. one person makes the call. it gets documented.
+de-escalation requires a named clearance event. one person makes the call. it gets documented.

-gates are before staging, not after. a reviewer assigned after shipping is not a gate.
+clearances happen before staging, not after. a reviewer assigned after shipping is not a clearance.

-Zone 1 does not stay Zone 1 forever. re-classify when the surface changes, not when something breaks. re-classification is a 30-second logic check, not a meeting.
+zone 1 does not stay zone 1 forever. triggers: new scope, new dependency, new data write, or 30 days active. re-classification is a 30-second logic check, not a meeting.

 forced classification does not close the gap. if authority overrides PDVF, document who, what was skipped, and why.